The Definitive List Of Dip Mistakes

 They are also a compound exercise, working a variety of different muscles, including your chest, shoulders, and triceps.

-It isn’t one of the ‘core’ exercises that every guy learns to do, so many guys just kind of fumble their way through it – if they even do dips at all!
+It isn’t one of the ‘core’ exercises that every person learns to do, so many people just kind of fumble their way through it – if they even do dips at all!

-In this article, I am going to go through the most common dip mistakes that I see guys making at the many gyms where I’ve trained.
+In this article, I am going to go through the most common dip mistakes that I see people making at the many gyms where I’ve trained.

 Read through the list, and see which ones have been preventing you from getting the most out of this exercise.